The White House homepage is one of the most consistently highly trafficked White House pages, receiving millions of visitors a month.

 In conjunction with the release of the new White House homepage, an online form was promoted to take feedback from the public.
 The vast majority of respondents stated that the experience and look of the updated page was "much better" than the previous experience.
 Here are some highlights:

-This website is now archived.
+The above-linked website is now archived.
 Some styles and features are no longer active.

 The White House